January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 There are a few things which are not recommended to do during the hot summer time:

-- Sowing or planting any subtropical winter vegetables the brassicas and radishes are over now until autumn.
-They will bolt and also be eaten away before they are ready for harvest
+- Sowing or planting subtropical winter vegetables like brassicas and radishes is not ideal now, as they wonβt thrive until autumn.
+Theyβre likely to bolt and get eaten before theyβre ready for harvest.

-- Working during the day is a big NO in summer.
-You won’t get much done anyway because it is hot and you will stop enjoying gardening for the same reason
+- Working during the day in summer is a big “no-no.” You wonβt get much done anyway because itβs too hot, and youβll stop enjoying gardening for the same reason.

 Sowing, planting, harvesting